 Other Options for Disposing of Leaves

-One of the easiest and quickest ways to dispose of the loose leaves is to compost them.
+One of the easiest and quickest ways to dispose of loose leaves is to compost them.
 By running a mulching mower over the leaves, the leaves will compost directly into the lawn.
-Another way to compost them is by raking them into a compost pile.
+Another way to compost leaves is by raking them into a compost pile.
 When spring arrives the leaves will have decomposed and will be a great soil additive for gardening.
 Get more info on leaf composting here, or general composting options.

-The Buncombe County landfill will also accept leaves for a fee.
-Click here for directions to the Buncombe County landfill or call 828-250-5462 for more information.
+The Buncombe County Landfill will also accept leaves for a fee.
+Call 828-250-5462 for more information.

 Christmas Tree Recycling

-Asheville residents can place trees at the curb for regular brush collection.
-Please remember to remove lights, ornaments and stands.
+Asheville residents can place Christmas trees at the curb for regular brush collection.
+Please remember to remove lights, ornaments, and stands from your tree.

-Christmas trees can be dropped off for recycling at the following locations:
+Christmas trees can be dropped off (for a potential fee) for recycling at the following locations:

 - Buncombe County Landfill at 85 Panther Branch Road